Maryville College SAAC Purpose

 - New Sports & Facilities.
 The focus of this group is to address issues pertaining to all aspects of athletic facilities and the development of new sports.

 - Academics.
-This group will look at issues involved with the relationship between athletics and academics; and to work on making a cohesive relationship between student-athletes and faculty members.
+This group will look at issues involved with the relationship between athletics and academics; to work on making a cohesive relationship between student-athletes and faculty members.

 - NCAA/USA South.
 The focus of this group will address issues pertaining to the NCAA and/or USA South legislation.
 Members will represent Maryville College on the respective conference committees.
 This group will also work with any compliance issues.